Suzukeh/NIKUEC-Converter/README.md

 MIKUEC is a fan-made Miku (and other vocaloid) live event by "Virtual Live Lab", The University of Electro-Communications Official Circle.
 This year, we held the live in virtual world to avoid a risk of COVID-19.
 The detailed English introduction about [MIKUEC2020][MIKUEC] is in [VocaSphere](https://vocasphere.net/2020/11/miku-ec-fan-made-livestream-announced-for-this-month/).

 ## NIKUEC?
 NIKUEC is a joke at the live.
-"Niku" means a meat in Japanese and its spell and sound like MIKU.
+"Niku" means a meat in Japanese and its spell and sound are like MIKU.
 So we had a barbecue at the on-stage banter.

 **NIKUEC is a fan-made Niku live event!!!**